jasonmccallister/laravel-preset/README.md

 ### Docker

-Running the preset command (`php artisan preset jasonmccallister`) will prompt you on the type of database you are going to use on the project.
+Running the preset command (`php artisan preset mccallister`) will prompt you on the type of database you are going to use on the project.
 This will setup the Dockerfile and docker-compose file with the correct database dependencies.

 There is a `.dockerignore` that will exclude the `vendor` and `node_modules` from the Docker Build Context.
 This is included to [improve the build times for Docker](https://docs.docker.com/engine/reference/builder/#dockerignore-file).